Ujjalt/ujjaltimshina/_miscellaneous/test.md

 <p align="center"><strong>28th December 2025</strong></p>

 Agra is a historic city in India's Uttar Pradesh state, famous globally for the stunning white marble Taj Mahal.
 Once the Mughal capital, Agra holds world-class monuments such as Agra Fort and Itmad-ud-Daulah, each carrying centuries of history and architectural brilliance.
-I don’t know the complete history, but sometimes it is best to enjoy a place in my own way — quietly, slowly, and with my own eyes.
+I don’t know the complete history, but sometimes it is best to enjoy a place in my own way.
 Agra gives that feeling every time: a mix of beauty, calmness, and wonder that doesn’t need too many explanations.

 <div align="center" style="display: flex; flex-wrap: nowrap; gap: 10px; overflow-x: auto;">